Consistent structure estimation of exponential-family random graph models with block structure: Introduction

-We show here that consistent recovery of block structure is not limited to stochastic block models, but is possible for the much more complex exponential-family random graph models.
-The main consistency results of the paper show that it is possible to recover the block structure of such models with high probability given $N = 1$ observation of a random graph with complex dependence provided the number of blocks grows as fast as in high-dimensional stochastic block models \citep{ChWoAi12,RoQiFa13}.
-Among other things, these consistency results demonstrate that the conditional independence assumptions underlying stochastic block models are not necessary for consistent recovery of block structure.
-In other words, these results suggest that it is possible to obtain consistency results for many interesting models with block structure, both stochastic block models with independent edges within blocks and richer models with dependent edges within blocks, such as the models and methods proposed by \citep{ScHa13} and \citep{Waetal18}.
-An indepth investigation of all of these models and methods is beyond the scope of a single paper: each of them is more challenging than high-dimensional stochastic block models, owing to the complex dependence within blocks and the wide range of model terms and canonical and curved exponential-family parameterizations.
-However, the main consistency results reported here suggest that statistical inference for these models and methods is possible and worth exploring in more depth.
+We show here that consistent recovery of block structure is not limited to stochastic block models, but is possible for the much more complex exponential-family random graph models. \alert{The main consistency results of the paper show that it is possible to recover the block structure with high probability under weak dependence and smoothness conditions. } Among other things, these consistency results demonstrate that the conditional independence assumptions underlying stochastic block models are not necessary for consistent recovery of block structure.
+In other words, these results suggest that it is possible to obtain consistency results for many interesting models with block structure, both stochastic block models with independent edges within blocks and richer models with dependent edges within blocks, such as the models and methods proposed by \citep{ScHa13} and \citep{Waetal18}. \alert{An indepth investigation of all of these models and methods is beyond the scope of a single paper: each of them is challenging, owing to the complex dependence within blocks and the wide range of model terms and canonical and curved exponential-family parameterizations. } However, the main consistency results reported here suggest that statistical inference for these models and methods is possible and worth exploring in more depth.

 The paper is structured as follows.
 Section \ref{sec:model} introduces exponential-family random graph models with additional structure in the form of block structure.
 Section \ref{sec:structure} discusses the main consistency results.
 Section \ref{sec:simulations} presents simulation results.
 Section \ref{sec:proofs} proves the main consistency results.